-However, only a few people realize the positive effects of international travel, that are many, from healthy reasons to self-esteem, to personal growth.
+However, only a few people realize the positive effects of international travel, which are many, from healthy reasons to self-esteem, to personal growth.
 It changes you as a person, and shapes the way you see the world, and how you react to different situations.

 It was never so easy to travel the world as it is nowadays, so if you are living in this generation, you should consider yourself lucky, to begin with.

 I know it is not something simple for our mindset, it is not an easy decision to go out of your comfortable and secure house, to see the world, it may sound threatening, and it is, but trust me, it is so rewarding.